Ramakrishna Mission Home of Service: History

 Eventually, the present land in the Luxa area of Varanasi was purchased in 1908.
 Upendra Narayan Deb and Tarini Charan Pal paid for the land.
 Swami Brahmananda laid the foundation stone and inaugurated the new building on 7 May 1910.
 The building was designed by Swami Vijnanananda.
 The new building had six general wards and three isolation wards to accommodate 46 patients.
 The local Government approved a grant of Rs 120/- annually.
 The home had the unique privilege to be blessed by the visit of Holy Mother Sri Sarada Devi on 8 November 1912.
 She donated a ten rupee note to the sevashrama as a token of her approval for the service rendered to the poor as God.
 Most of the direct disciples of Sri Ramakrishna visited the Sevashrama including Swami Premananda, Swami Shivananda, Swami Brahmananda, Swami Saradananda, Swami Turiyananda and Swami Akhandananda.
 As the years went by, the Ramakrishna Mission Home of Service grew in all proportions.
 New service wings were added.
 Today this multi-dimensional institution of service (a 230 bedded General Hospital) sprawls into an area of 13 acre and specially caters to the needs of the rural poor and underprivileged patients.

 Health Promotion Program

 The Health Promotion Program started in 2000, and very soon gained the support of famous organisations, such as the World Health Organization, the European Commission, the Sir Dorabji Tata Trust, the British Medical Association and the National Institute of Urban Affairs.
 It aims at the poor populations from the area of Varanasi, and provides them health education (especially through the Multimedia Health Education Program) but also attends to their essential health needs.
 In the end, the program's purpose is to ensure a healthy environment for these populations, for their bodies as well as for their minds.

-Principles

-To render selfless service as means to purification of mind, which leads to spiritual realisation.

-To look upon all men, women and children, irrespective of caste, creed, colour or nationality as the veritable manifestations of the lord, as taught by Sri Ramakrishna and worship them as such by trying to remove their wants and sufferings.

-To serve those who have none to help when dark days of disease, old age and starvation overtake them and make them feel the want of a friendly hand more than ever before.

-To give all possible relief to the destitute lying in the streets and bathing ghats by admitting them into the Home and giving them medicine aid, diet etc., till their recovery.